 Why use an egg?

-This is the traditional, authentic Italian recipe that I have eaten and eat in Italy.
+This is the Italian recipe that I have eaten and eat in Italy.
 Using a pasteurized egg in this recipe is safe, if you still do not wish to use an egg, then you can just leave it out, I would advise using powdered sugar instead of granulated sure though.

 What if I don’t like Cocoa?